RomualdRousseau/Any2Json-Documents/docs/tutorial_2.md

 ### Output the tabular result

-Finally, we iterate over the sheets, rows and cells and output the data on the console:
+Finally, we iterate over the sheets, rows and cells and outpout the data on the console:

 ```java
 doc.sheets().forEach(s -> Common.addSheetDebugger(s).getTable().ifPresent(t -> {